 The route we give covers classic Iran, and is perfect for first-time visitors, especially if you fly into Tehran.
 It covers genuine highlights, but it’s also a bit mainstream.

 Following are some of our favorite places in Iran that are worth a visit, which are guaranteed to be less laden with tour groups.
 If you have only two weeks, you can fit in one of these destinations by cutting out Qom and/or Kashan.
-If you have a bit more time, you can easily tack one or two on to your Iran itinerary.
+If you have a bit more time, you can easily tack several of these on to your Iran itinerary.
 And if you need more inspiration to create a four-week itinerary for Iran, check out our off-the-beaten-track guide to Iran.

 Tabriz (2-3 days)